"Hey, wimp, get away from my sister. I thought I told you to stay the fuck away from her."

 My breath blurted from me with a forceful UH!
 I stood in shock, then the sense of being penetrated and the pain of being bellypunched flooded my mind and overwhelmed whatever control I had.
 I let out a sound, wailing OOOOOOOO!! and put my hands over my stomach and folded far over.

 My eyes felt like they were bugging out, cartoon-style.
 My mouth felt sick and I opened it wide.
-My stomach feels like a crumpled beercan, and I can't keep mt hands from clutching at it desperately as I double up from a punch in my belly.
+My stomach felt like a crumpled beer can, and I can't keep my hands from clutching myself as I double up from that jackhammer punch in my belly.

-It's the humiliation I dreaded, acted out right in front of her.
-I'm now doubled over, making sick-baby noises, from a legitimate punch in the belly.
+This is the humiliation I dread, and I helplessly act out right in front of her.
+I'm doubled over, making sick-baby noises, from a legitimate punch in the belly.
 Being mocked by the man who did it to me, and jeered by his friends.

 Bruce had almost a buzz cut, but I had affected long, hippie-boy hair.
-Long hair and a pot-belly are a bad combination to bring to a fistfight.
+Let me tell you now, wiser by experience, long hair and a pot-belly are a bad combination to bring to a punch-fight.

-He grabbed my hair, and in one smooth swing he yanked me from doubled over to arched back.
+He grabbed my hair, and in one smooth swing he yanked me from doubled over to upright and arched back.
 My hands naturally flew to my hair.
-I made no attempt to resist or fight.
+Other than clawing at his wrists I made no attempt to resist him or fight.
 And now I've got my back arched and my belly stuck out, and Bruce is holding me up to the room full of his friends.

 "Stop, you bullies!"